usdoj-crt/beta-ada/_pages/_resources/hiv-qa.md

 {% accordion mi %}
 {% collapsible %}
 ### For more information on employment requirements
-For more information about the ADA's employment requirements, or to file a charge of discrimination, please call the EEOC at 800-669-4000 (Voidce) or 800-669-6820 (TTY), or visit www.eeoc.gov/employees/charge.cfm.
+For more information about the ADA's employment requirements, or to file a charge of discrimination, please call the EEOC at 800-669-4000 (Voice) or 800-669-6820 (TTY), or visit [https://www.eeoc.gov/employees/charge.cfm](https://www.eeoc.gov/employees/charge.cfm).
 {% endcollapsible %}
 {% endaccordion %}